Menu

 Our medical system (not to mention our extended medical benefits plans, and the federal government (income tax deductions) traditionally classifies procedures like electrolysis and laser hair removal as "cosmetic" because they alter appearance rather than address a life-threatening condition.
 However, this perspective overlooks the profound psychological and emotional impact that unwanted facial hair can have on individuals.

-Psychological Well-being: Unwanted facial hair can lead to significant distress, anxiety, depression, feelings of shame & humiliation, anger, disgust, poor body image and social awkwardness.
+Psychological Well-being: Unwanted facial hair can lead to gender dysphoria; significant distress, anxiety, depression, feelings of shame & humiliation, anger, disgust, poor body image and social awkwardness.
 For cisgender women, having facial hair that is typically associated with masculinity can be deeply unsettling.
 For transgender individuals, the presence of facial hair can be a constant reminder of a gender they do not identify with, hindering their ability to live authentically.

 Social Acceptance and Integration: Removing unwanted facial hair helps individuals present themselves in a way that aligns with societal norms and their own self-image.
 This alignment is crucial for social acceptance and integration, reducing the stigma and discrimination faced by those with visible facial hair.
 Think it doesn’t happen?
 How often have you been out and seen a woman with obvious excess facial hair, and had a negative or judgmental thought.
 Maybe you have…maybe you haven’t.
 I’ve been out and about and overheard comments people made when they saw someone with hirsutism (excess body hair) – and they weren’t nice (and yes, I had a conversation with them and educated them! 😊).